NJIT-CS490-SP21/project1-jp75/README.md

 1. Create .env file in your project or environment directory
 2. Add your client Id with the line: export spotify_clientID='YOUR_KEY'
 3. Add your Secret key with the line: export spotify_secret='YOUR_KEY'
+4. Add you genius api access token with the line: export genius_token='YOUR_KEY'

 Run Application